Buying and reselling secondhand products online have become popular ways to make money from unwanted items and save money on discounted purchases.

-Penalties for Breaking Poshmark Rules
+Penalties for Breaking Rules

 All members that are caught breaking the rules may receive an email notifying them of their infractions and resulting actions.
 Potential penalties include either temporary or permanent restriction, suspension, or termination of the Poshmark account.

 How to Sell on Poshmark

 Next, you will need to put your product in a category.
 List the quantity, size, brand, and color of the product.
 Disclose whether or not the product is new with tags, and then move on to pricing.

 Before you list your product, you need to specify the original price of your item.
 If you don’t remember, the best thing to do is to find a similar product that is currently available on that brand’s website and put that in the “Original Price” section.

 How Sellers Are Paid

 After a buyer bids on an item, you can either accept it, decline it, or make a counteroffer.
 These bids are binding once the offer is accepted.

 As soon as the product is sold, Poshmark will send you a mailing label with the buyer’s address.
 From there, you simply need to print the label and ship out the items to the buyer.

-The list price, minus Poshmark’s 20% commission (for items over $15), will go into your Poshmark balance.
+The list price, minus Poshmark’s commission, will go into your Poshmark balance.
 You can spend these earnings within the app, or, if you’d prefer cash, you can request the balance as a direct deposit (which takes two to three business days and requires you to provide the account number and routing number for your checking account), or as a physical check (which typically takes eight to ten business days to reach you by mail).